ajaghar/Memo-1/README.rst

   If the requested key doesn't exists or expired, it create a new FIFO and add the value.
 Structures staticmethod must have a unique name among all the structures registred against a Memo server.
-- ``POP`` will return the first value of the FIFO if the FIFO did not expire.
+- ``PICK`` will return the first value of the FIFO if the FIFO did not expire.

 This structure can be used in the client like so::

   client.FIFOADD('task queue', 42)
   client.FIFOADD('task queue', 42, 43)
-  client.POP('task queue')
+  client.PICK('task queue')

 The client doesn't discover the available methods, it sends every COMMAND to the server and the servers answers a tuple with the first value being